FritzTheDev/contact-api-project/README.md

 # Frederick "Fritz" Johnson's Interview Project

+### General Notes & Thoughts
+- Estimated Time Spent Writing This API ~= 7 Hours over the course of a day and a half.
+That does not include the 2-3 Hours I spent learning SQL before I started.
+- This was a fun one, honestly.
+Raw SQL Queries weren't nearly as painful to work with as I expected.
+I imagine it's a lot less pleasant when you're writing migrations etc, but still.
+- I used a more object-oriented approach than I'm used to when express is concerned, and it treated me alright, but I get the impression that a # of my classes ended up just being bundles of functions that could have been exported seperately.
+Not sure what to make of that, but if I did it again I'd axe the classes I'm using for services but keep classes for controllers, since they actually have meaningful interaction with their own properties.
+- To expand on the point above, testing (mocking services, in particular) would almost certainly be easier if I went harder on the functions & eased off classes.

 ### Steps to get up & running
 - Ensure you have postgres (This app tested with PostgreSQL 12) installed locally, with a server running on localhost port 5432
   - Easy way to do this on mac is postgresapp.com's app that handles the tricky parts.